Pets In The Pool: Pet Safety & Pool Clean Up

 Fatigue & Drowning Risk

 Not all dogs are natural swimmers.
 Older dogs, small breeds, or those with joint issues can tire quickly.
-Always supervise swimming pets and install a pet ramp or steps so they can easily exit the pool.
+Always supervise swimming pets.

 Chemical Sensitivity